ultfsuraj/video_dub_sarvamAI/README.md

 NO Video Processing Yet.
 Events are handeled to simulate UI change, processing will be done later.

 1. Responsive (landscape mode recommended)
-2. Upload video
+2. Upload video (try Videos in DemoVideos folder (short vertical, long horizontal))
-3. Wait for video to be processed (language detaction , transcript loading , audio extraction , translation loading , dubbed audio loading)
+3. Wait for video to be processed (language detection , transcript loading , audio extraction , translation loading , dubbed audio loading)
 4. You can change dub language, drag and adjust dubbed audio clips

 ## Run in Local